BBC 4 - The People’s History of the NHS - 2018

 Presented by journalist and comedian Alex Brooker and produced by 7Wonder, the series introduced people who, for better or worse, rely on the NHS to survive.
 Using treasured mementoes and personal stories, it gave viewers a moving account of this British institution, from its inception, to the present day.

-Simon McKeown, a Reader in Teesside University’s School of Computing, Media & the Arts, featured in the series provide context and expertise around the history of Invalid Carriages, or Invacars, as they were also known.
+Dr. Simon McKeown, a Reader in MIMA School of Art and Design at Teesside University featured in the series provide context and expertise around the history of Invalid Carriages, vehicles for disabled people.

-Invacars used to be provide by the NHS to support disabled people become independent.
-All Invacars were owned by the Government and leased to disabled drivers as part of their disability benefit.
+Invalid Carriages were provided by the NHS to support disabled people become independent.
+All were owned by the Government and leased to disabled drivers as part of their disability benefit.
 Primitive in their nature, these vehicles were three-wheeled, and for solitary travel only.
 No passengers were allowed.
 The cars would often break down and it was a common sight to find people stranded on their own.

-Invacars were finally discontinued in 2003 and the Government ordered tens of thousands to be crushed – though a small number were hidden away or forgotten about and they are now popular collectors’ items.
+They were finally discontinued 1975 (some remained in in 2003) and the Government ordered tens of thousands to be crushed – though a small number were hidden away or forgotten about and they are now popular collectors’ items.
 It is believed there are just over 400 left in the world today.

 Simon has been collecting Invacars for a number of years and has over 20 in his collection, dating from the 1930s through to the 1970s.
 His collection is one of the largest in the UK.

 He has met with Alex Brooker to film a section for the BBC Four series, helping him to understand the 1970’s Invalid Carriage and place their use within the context of the time.